gtxaspec/wz_flash-helper/docs/README_FAQs.md

 ### Can you add support for my camera?

-Yes, with the condition that your camera uboot supports booting a kernel file from SD card.
-Otherwise, you have to root it then compile and flash a uboot that has that functionality.
+Yes, with the condition that:
+- Your camera uboot supports booting a kernel file from SD card or you can compile and flash a uboot(by rooting or removing the flash chip) that has that functionality.
+- Your camera has NOR flash(NAND is not supported yet)

 ### How does switching profile work?